treeverse/lakeFS/design/open/uncomitted-gc.md

 1. `Storage Inventory File` - File created by the Storage Provider Inventory Job containing list of all repository objects at the given time
 2. `Uncommitted Inventory File` - File containing the list of uncommitted objects at the given time - created by lakeFS
 3. `Committed Objects List` - List of repository's committed objects from a given point of time (or genesis) TODO: clarify point of time committed vs uncommitted
-4. `Uncommitted Objects List` - List of repository's uncommitted objects at the given time
+4. `Uncommitted Objects Files` - List of repository's uncommitted objects at the given time created by a pseudo commits
-5. `Repository Inventory File` - File containing the list of all repository objects (committed + uncommitted) at the given point in time
+5. `Repository Inventory Files` - File containing the list of all repository objects (committed + uncommitted) at the given point in time
 6. `Last Commit` - The newest commit scanned by the last GC run

 ### Required changes by lakeFS